 Supply Chains: Taiwan

 Taiwan is a top destination for supply chains and higher value-added manufacturing, including electronics and semiconductors.
 The Taiwanese government actively promotes foreign direct investment (FDI) with investment-friendly policies; as a result, the economy continues to be a draw for foreign investors.
 In 2020, it received US$8.8 billion of inbound FDI versus US$2.4 billion five years earlier, an increase of 267 percent.
-In 2020, Taiwan’s real GDP grew by 3.1 percent despite COVID-19 headwinds, making it one of the few economies in the Asia-Pacific region to register positive economic growth.
+In 2021, Taiwan’s real GDP grew by 6.2 percent despite COVID-19 headwinds.

 Taiwan’s economic sophistication attracts many investors, particularly technology firms looking to take advantage of Taiwan’s infrastructure, large industrial base, advanced research and development (R&D) and highly skilled labor force.
 Conversely, already high levels of investment somewhat limit further growth opportunities given limited land availability.
 Due to Taiwan’s leading global position in the manufacturing of advanced technologies and its strong R&D capacity, the economy currently ranks 2 out of 146 in economic complexity.